-- •Learn about how AAS meetings work, how people present results. •Start to define project that addresses a current astronomical problem. •(We pay for teacher travel.) - Team works remotely to write a proposal. (next: due March 2013.)
-Must use data housed at IPAC: Spitzer, IRSA, NED, and/or NStED.
-Use telecons, internet-based resources such as our wiki, etc. Proposal is reviewed!
-Rewite proposal, if necessary, in response. - Meet for 4 days at IPAC to work on the data (next: Summer 2013). •Each team decides on a mutually acceptable date. - -Funding permitting, each teacher brings ≤2 students to this visit; students must be heavily involved in the project.
-(We pay for teacher/student travel; they may bring up to 2 more on own \$.) - •(Work remotely before and afterwards, using online resources.)
-Present results of the project in AAS posters (next: Jan 2014). - •At least 2 posters per team: Science and Education. - •Funding permitting, each teacher brings ≤2 students we pay for; they may bring up to 2 more students. - Teachers serve as NASA & NITARP ambassadors.
+- (most recent: Jan 2013). •Learn about their science, their tools, how AAS meetings work, how astronomers present results.
+(We pay for teacher travel.) - •Team works remotely to write a proposal. (most recent: March 2013.) •Must use data housed at IPAC: Spitzer, IRSA, NED, and/or NStED. •Use telecons, internet-based resources such as our wiki, etc. - •Proposal is reviewed!
+Rewite proposal, if necessary, in response. •Meet for 4 days at IPAC to work on the data (now: Summer 2013). - •Funding permitting, each teacher brings ≤2 students to this visit; students must be heavily involved in the project.
+(We pay for teacher/student travel; they may bring up to 2 more on own \$.) - •(Work remotely before and afterwards, using online resources.) - Present results of the project in AAS posters (next: Jan 2014).
+At least 2 posters per team: Science and Education. - Funding permitting, each teacher brings $\leq 2$ students we pay for; they may bring up to 2 more students. - •Educators serve as NASA & NITARP ambassadors.

-•12 hours' worth of professional development workshops, talks, etc. •Teachers report back to us all the cool stuff accomplished in connection with this project.
-(Covers a wide range of results!)

-•Teachers serve as mentor teachers to the rest of the NITARP community of teachers and students.
-Now have ~80 teachers who have been through the program, and almost uniformly they want to do more; they don't want to stop!
+•12 hours' worth of professional development workshops, talks, etc. •Serve as mentorsto the rest of the NITARP community of teachers and students.
+Now have 80 teachers who are/have been through the program, and they want to do more!